awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-lambda-function-trigger.md

 # Configuring a queue to trigger an AWS Lambda function \(console\)<a name="sqs-configure-lambda-function-trigger"></a>

-You can configure an Amazon SQS queue to invoke an AWS Lambda function when each new message arrives in the queue\.
-For example, you can configure a Lambda function to process messages from a queue\.
-You can specify another queue to act as a *dead\-letter queue* for messages that your Lambda function can't process successfully\.
+You can use an AWS Lambda function to process messages in an Amazon SQS queue\.
+Lambda polls the queue and invokes your Lambda function synchronously with an event that contains queue messages\.
+You can specify another queue to act as a *dead\-letter queue* for messages that your Lambda function can't process\.

 A Lambda function can process items from multiple queues \(using one Lambda event source for each queue\)\.
 You can use the same queue with multiple Lambda functions\.